Chris24george/entertainment-search/README.md

 # entertainment-search
-Used for swift 2, not up to date for swift version 4.
+Used for swift 2, not up to date since made

 Application to search for movie and tv show information using the OMDb API.
 Made while I was a student at iD programming academy in 2015.
 Not used commercially.